kanejoe/myITsetup/README.md

 - JavaScript front and back
 - Node.js with expressjs on back
 - some legacy PHP
-- reactjs and plain JS on front
+- front end comprised react.js, backbone.js,...
 - Mongodb with some old locally hosted mysql
 - hosted on heroku
 - source code on github
 - mediawiki based homepage
+- VBA macros to save emails as pdf